George Small (American football)

 George Michael Small (born November 18, 1956) is an American gridiron football coach and former player.
 He served as the head football coach at Kentucky State University from 1995 to 2000 and at North Carolina Agricultural and Technical State University from 2003 to 2005, compiling a career college football record of 49–53.
 Small played professionally with the New York Giants of the National Football League (NFL) in 1980 and the Calgary Stampeders of the Canadian Football League (CFL) from 1981 to 1983.

+Playing career

+Small attended Hoke County High School in Raeford, North Carolina.
+He then played collegiately at North Carolina A&T. Small then played professionally with the New York Giants of the National Football League (NFL) in 1980 and the Calgary Stampeders of the Canadian Football League (CFL) from 1981 to 1983.

 Coaching career

 Small was the 25th head football coach at Kentucky State University in Frankfort, Kentucky and he held that position for six seasons, from 1995 until 2000.
 His career coaching record at Kentucky State was 33–34.
 Small went on to serve as head football coach at his alma mater from 2003 to 2005.
 He led the Aggies to the NCAA Division I-AA playoffs in 2003.
 His record at NC A&T was 16–19.